 There is currently a fashion for having a regular ‘Clap for the NHS’ at 8pm on Thursdays on doorsteps, this has extended to ‘Clap for Boris’ and ‘Clap for carers’ at other times.
 I have seen reports of neighbours being shamed for not coming out to clap at the appropriate time.
 This is heading towards a North Korean type of social enforcement – but not unknown in the GDR where it was ‘noted’ if someone did not attend a parade or a workplace meeting.
 This I find a chilling development and very un-British.

-The writer instinctively feels that if he were living in East Germany that he would have been a Party Member and may well have cooperated with the Stasi, although whether this would have been willingly or through some coercion is open to debate.
+The writer instinctively feels that, if he had been living in East Germany, he would have been a Party Member and may well have cooperated with the Stasi, although whether this would have been willingly or through some coercion is open to debate.
 But, despite fully supporting the current British government stance on the Coronavirus emergency, he feels extremely uncomfortable about the idea of ‘snitching’ on his neighbours.
 This is a real dilemma for someone who felt as though he understood and – to some small degree sympathised with – the general philosophy of the East German state apparatus.
 Why is this?
 It’s all very well to live in an imaginary past, and to look at ostalgia as an abstract concept, but to be presented with it as a daily reality is very different, and a genuine eye-opener.

 So, do we have a Stasi in the UK today – I say the answer is ‘no’ and long may that continue.
 Is the language appropriate?
 I say the answer, given the historical context, is ‘yes’ but it needs to be watched carefully.